Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 Based on our decomposition of waves, we trace the evolution of inverse densities $\rho_i$ ($i=1,\cdots,7$).
 In $\mathcal{R}_1$, we prove that $\rho_1(z_0,t)\to 0$ as $t\to T_\eta^*$ which renders $T_\eta^*$ to be the first shock formation time.
 And $\rho_1$ stays positive outside $\mathcal{R}_1$.
 Then, with a uniform bound of $\partial_{z_1}\rho_1$ obtained in Subsection \ref{supbound}, in a constructed spatial region $\Omega_{T^*_\eta}$, we prove that

 As we mentioned in Remark \ref{rhoill}, one can see from equality $(*)$ that the vanishing of $\rho_1$ crucially drives the above blow-up.
-Moreover, for our choice of initial data, we have $T_\eta^*\to 0$ as $\eta \to 0$.
-These conclusions reveal a hidden mechanism: the instantaneous shock formation underlies the $H^2$ ill-posedness.
+These conclusions reveal a hidden mechanism: the shock formation underlies the $H^2$ ill-posedness.